5.6.1 Dismissal for Academic and Professional Reasons: Policy

 - place a summary of degree program discussions, votes, and decisions in the student's file;

 - provide students the opportunity to examine their degree program files, if requested; and

-- provide students with information on their rights to appeal under the Student Academic Grievance Procedures in the Stanford Bulletin.
+- provide students with information on their rights to appeal under the Student Academic Grievance Procedures.

 - Committee on Graduate Studies (policy)

 - Office of the Registrar vis Stanford Services & Support (implementation)